Frequently Asked Questions

 Can I print?

 - Yes!
 To print, you must pre-load your card by paying cash at the circulation desk.
-Printing costs $0.10 per page.
-Print jobs are released from the print release station in the back of the computer room, with instructions posted nearby.
+Printing costs $0.10 per page for black and white, just as with photocopies.
+Print jobs in the computer lab are released from the print release station in the back of the computer room, with instructions posted nearby; pring jobs on the kid's computers come out in the staff workroom if black and white, or at the copy m achine if in color.
 Library cards will hold any leftover print value indefinitely, guest passes can be returned to the circulation desk to get your change back (or the money will be lost).

 Do you have a fax machine?

 - Yes!
-The cost to send a fax is what it costs us to send it, which is based on the area code of the number it is being sent to.
+The cost to send a fax is based on the area code of the number it is being sent to.